Icinga/icinga2/doc/21-selinux.md

 SELinux is a mandatory access control (MAC) system on Linux which adds a fine granular permission system for access to all resources on the system such as files, devices, networks and inter-process communication.

 The most important questions are answered briefly in the [FAQ of the SELinux Project](http://selinuxproject.org/page/FAQ).
 For more details on SELinux and how to actually use and administrate it on your systems have a look at [Red Hat Enterprise Linux 7 - SELinux User's and Administrator's Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/SELinux_Users_and_Administrators_Guide/index.html).
-For an simplified (and funny) introduction download the [SELinux Coloring Book](https://github.com/mairin/selinux-coloring-book).
+For a simplified (and funny) introduction download the [SELinux Coloring Book](https://github.com/mairin/selinux-coloring-book).

 This documentation will use a similar format like the SELinux User's and Administrator's Guide.

 ### <a id="selinux-policy"></a> Policy

-Icinga 2 is providing its own SELinux Policy.
-At the moment it is not upstreamed to the reference policy because it is under development.
-Target of the development is a policy package for Red Hat Enterprise Linux 7 and its derivates running the targeted policy which confines Icinga2 with all features and all checks executed.
+Icinga 2 is providing its own SELinux policy.
+Development target is a policy package for Red Hat Enterprise Linux 7 and its derivatives running the targeted policy which confines Icinga 2 with all features and all checks executed.
 All other distributions will require some tweaks.

 ### <a id="selinux-policy-installation"></a> Installation

 There are two ways to install the SELinux Policy for Icinga 2 on Enterprise Linux 7.
 Installing it from the provided package which is the preferred option and manual installation if you need some fixes not released yet or for development.

-The policy package will run the daemon in a permissive domain so nothing will be denied also if the system runs in enforcing mode, so please make sure to run the system in this mode.
+If the system runs in enforcing mode, you can still set icinga2 to run its domain permissive if problems occur, so please make sure to run the system in this mode.

     # sestatus
     SELinux status:                 enabled